ahstat/ahstat.github.io/_posts/2023-6-11-Periodic-mixtures.md

 <details><summary markdown="span">Proof (click to expand).</summary>

 For $$\lambda > 0$$, we consider $$x \in [-\lambda/2, \lambda/2)$$, or equivalently $$z \in [-1/2, 1/2)$$.
-The closed-form expression for the linear type verifies:
+The closed-form expression for the exponential type verifies:

 $$